kfjahnke/zimt/examples/multi_tu_example/multi_tu.md

             int payload ( int argc , char * argv[] ) const
             {
               // finally, the 'payload code' itself.
 Just to show that
-              // all our efforst have put us in the right environment,
+              // all our efforts have put us in the right environment,
               // we echo the name of the current target ISA:

               std::cout << "paylod: target = "